Juneteenth Downeast

-For the full list of the Day’s speakers and the program schedule, please visit https://juneteenthdowneast.org.
-Follow @JuneteenthDowneast on Facebook for event updates.
+For more information please visit https://juneteenthdowneast.org.
+Follow @JuneteenthDowneast on Facebook for events and updates.

 Weekend on the Water